BlitzKraig/fvtt-SoundBoard/README.md

 ## Troubleshooting

-Please create a github issue, or contact me on Discord at Blitz#6797
+Please create a GitHub issue, or contact me on Discord at Blitz#6797

 ## Manifest